-Upjohn Co v.
+Upjohn Co. v.
 United States, 449 US 383 (1981).
-In Upjohn, the Court held that a company could invoke attorney-client privilege to protect communications made between company lawyers and company employees (including non-management employees), but that the privilege belonged to the company only.
+In Upjohn, the court held that a company could invoke attorney-client privilege to protect communications made between company lawyers and company employees (including non-management employees), but that the privilege belonged to the company only.
+See id. at 394.
 The Upjohn warning is sometimes colloquially referred to as the corporate Miranda, after the Supreme Court case that established the principle that the police must advise a criminal suspect of his or her right to counsel and right to refuse to answer questions during a custodial interrogation.
-Miranda v.
+See generally Miranda v.
 Arizona, 384 US 436 (1966).

 Recall that Type A leniency is available only to the first cartel participant that files for a marker, and then only under certain conditions.
-See Section IV.i of this chapter.
+See supra Section IV.i of this chapter.

-extend to directors, officers and employees of the corporation so long as the individuals admit their involvement 'with candor and completeness' and assist the Division throughout its investigation.
-For companies that receive Type B leniency, the Division has the discretion to extend leniency to the same set of individuals under the same circumstances.
-When both the company and its officers, directors and employees are protected under the same leniency 'umbrella', their interests are closely aligned, as both have an interest in assisting the Division and preserving leniency.
+leniency 'umbrella', their interests are closely aligned, as both have an interest in assisting the Division and preserving leniency.
 Note, however, that the possibility of shared leniency does not automatically eliminate a potential conflicts issue.
 For instance, an individual may choose to assert his or her innocence rather than share in the corporation's leniency, which would be likely to place his or her interests at odds with those of the corporation.